PavanRangani/docs/docs/prd/tax/tax-components.md

 - When tax return status = filed, Doesn't allow to create new component with status pending
   - Shows error : `You can't add component with pending status as federal return is already filed`

+**Disregarded Entities Tax Components**
+  - For Partnership, If a individual's of SSN tax return is already filed, component can't be added with pending status otherwise system show error message.
+    - Shows error: `You can’t add component with Pending status as Individual’s tax return is already filed`
+  - For Trust, If a grantor's tax return is already filed, component can't be added with pending status otherwise system show error message.
+    - Shows error: `You can’t add component with Pending status as Grantor’s tax return is already filed`

 ### Edit Component